Not all courts have to involve the Monarchs in being seated. These can be far more fluid in conduct and set up. for a more formal court:

 • Guards and champions should be where they can physically do their job.

 • An ideal court would have a chronicler, although this has been rarely done.
 If you know something complicated or freestyle may occur, a chronicler is recommended.
-They will need a table and chair.
+They will need a table and a chair.

 • You will need enough space for those called forwards.
 If this is likely to be a large number, such as prior to a vigil or for an elevation, take this into account.

-• Ideally the peerage should be sat closest to the Sovereigns, either in the front rows or in choirs to the side.
+• Ideally the peerage should be sat closest to the Crown, either in the front rows or in choirs to the side.
 Peers are as easy to herd as cats, so this will rarely be achieved to perfection.